 Job sharing enables people to share the workload by making arrangements with their peers.
 For example, John Hopkins Medicine’s community division is piloting a job-sharing program for nurses at three community hospitals.
 It will allow nurses who want to work part-time to make arrangements with others to complete the full-time equivalent requirement.

 Cross-training nurses in different departments can help fill up staffing shortages better.
 Hospitals with float teams can cover staffing shortages and let nurses take time off when needed.

 The pandemic proved nurses can work from home.
-Many nurses did and still provided timely care to patients – for example, uPaged supported many triage nurses and nurse practitioners with telehealth work throughout Covid.
+Many nurses did and still provide timely care to patients – for example, uPaged supported many triage nurses and nurse practitioners with telehealth work throughout Covid.
 We have seen that healthcare practitioners with flexibility have higher productivity and they report more job satisfaction.

 Provide nurses with flexible work schedules and the option to work from home whenever needed.
-Nurses can do administrative tasks from home with just a reliable internet connection and laptop.
-This would not just benefit your staff, but also your facility.
+Nurses can do administrative tasks from home with just a reliable internet connection and a laptop.
+This would benefit not just your staff, but also your facility.
 Low turnover, decreased recruitment costs and more building space can free up your budget for things your facility really needs!

 Learn about flexibility from a nurse’s perspective here – Flexible nursing jobs – the way of the future?